timescale/tobs/chart/README.md

 ### Additional configuration for Grafana

-The stable/grafana chart is used as a dependency for deploying Grafana.
+The Grafana Community chart is used as a dependency for deploying Grafana.
 We specify a Secret that sets up the Prometheus Server and TimescaleDB as provisioned data sources (if they are enabled).

 To get the initial password for the `admin` user after deployment execute